-As the founder of Time to Hire, I connect hiring companies with candidates, but some report back – often during their initial run – that they couldn’t land the ideal candidate, or worse that they couldn’t even get candidates to show up for the interviews.
-This is a problem my employees and I try to communicate as ‘normal’ because one of the most trying aspects of this business is that you’re going to fail, and sometimes there won’t be a clear, definitive answer as to ‘why?’
+As the founder of Time to Hire, I connect hiring companies with candidates, but some report back – often during their initial run – that they couldn’t land the ideal commission based sales candidate, or worse that they couldn’t even get candidates to show up for the interviews.
+This is a problem my employees and I try to communicate as ‘normal’ because one of the most trying aspects of selling a job opportunity is that you’re going to fail, and sometimes there won’t be a clear, definitive answer as to ‘why?’
 Success is knowing how to bounce back, namely by continuing to refine your process for selling your job opportunity until you can find some proven methods.

 When you’re selling a job to a candidate, keep in mind that your pitch, who you have conducting the interviews, whether you interview for your commission based sales job over the phone vs. in-person, what questions you ask: these are all factors that play into a candidate’s psychology of whether they accept you, your company, and your job opportunity.
 The impression you give to candidates is comparable to how people feel about restaurants – it could be bad service, bad food, or anything else, but once you lose the candidate’s good faith then your chances for success depreciate considerably.